 We are pleased to announce that the first of these transcriptions, covering 1855–1859, is now available.
 You will find both a .txt file and a PDF (more suitable for printing) have been uploaded to The Internet Archive: House of Industry, City of Toronto Collection.

 Use this link to go right to the volume that has been transcribed: House of Industry minute book and case recommendations, 1855-1859.
 You’ll see links to the transcriptions right under the digitized image.

 Would you like to be a part of this project?
 We can always use more volunteers and since the work is done online, you don’t have to be in Toronto.
-Please contact project coordinator Mary Brock for more information.
+Please contact the project coordinator for more information.